Dave-Ed-Cast/Dave-Ed-Cast/README.md

 A reinvented Tic Tac Toe game that destroyes the standard mechanic of "draws", making it more engaging https://apps.apple.com/it/app/tria-tactics/id6502848520?l=en-GB or check the repository here https://github.com/Dave-Ed-Cast/TriaTactics

-- **VisionTextArc** a framework for curved text in visionOS!
+- **VisionTextArc** a visionOS package library for curved text!
 Check it here https://github.com/Dave-Ed-Cast/VisionTextArc

 Also, my repositories are public to be looked at!